Overcoming Severe Medical Challenges and Seeking Support

 Hello Caledonia,

 I am so sorry that you are having a tough time.
-However, I think that the problems that you have are hopefully short-term ones, that with time to heal, good colorectal surgeons, a knowledgeable stoma nurse, and a healthy diet, rest, supportive friends, and family, you will come through this bad time.
+However, I think that the problems you have are hopefully short-term ones, that with time to heal, good colorectal surgeons, knowledgeable stoma nurse, and a healthy diet, rest, supportive friends, and family, you will come through this bad time.

 As for me, I have been back at full-time work for a year, without a sick day, following sigmoid colectomy and then a reversal of colostomy operation.
 I too had a diverticular bowel abscess that left an extensive area of damage that had to be removed surgically.
 Philosophically, a few scars are a small price to pay, eh?

-To help me through it, I focused on getting through one day at a time and kinda mentally wiped out a year or so from my life to enable me to get well.
-It was my bad health holiday.
-Some days were definitely better than others (leaky bags, gut ache, embarrassing wind, etc., especially the traumatically loud fart in a quiet moment at the cinema), and my goodness, adjusting to my new, albeit possibly permanent, body image was a big challenge.
-But hey, here I am, altered but in one piece a couple of years later!
+To help me through it, I focused on getting through one day at a time, and kinda mentally wiped out a year or so from my life to enable me to get well.
+It was my Bad Health Holiday.
+Some days were definitely better than others (leaky bags, gut ache, embarrassing wind, etc., especially the traumatically loud fart in a quiet moment at the cinema

-Keep chin up, etc., etc..
+Keep your chin up, etc. etc..

 paulak

-Hello Caledonia..
+Hello Caledonia.

 So, I guess you'll be okay.
 You just need to have faith.
 This group helped me a lot when I was in panic, thinking that everything would go wrong.
 These guys are precious!